-- FlexNet Manager Suite version 2017 R3 - A FlexNet Manager Platform BMC Atrium CMDB Option license.
-To verify that you have this license term, navigate to the system menu (\▼ in the top right corner) > FlexNet Manager Suite License, and look for this item in the list of Licensed products.
-If not present, you can request the license term through the Contact us to renew or upgrade email link on the same page. - BMC Atrium CMDB version 9.1 (together with Atrium Integrator version 9.1) - BMC Remedy ITSM Applications version 9.1.
+- · FlexNet Manager Suite version 2018 R1 - A FlexNet Manager Platform BMC Atrium CMDB Option license.
+To verify that you have this license term, navigate to the system menu (▼ in the top right corner) > FlexNet Manager Suite License, and look for this item in the list of Licensed products.
+If not present, you can request the license term through the Contact us to renew or upgrade email link on the same page. - BMC Atrium CMDB version 8.1 through 9.1 (together with Atrium Integrator version 8.1 through 9.1) - BMC Remedy ITSM Applications version 7.6.04 SP4 through 9.1.